 According to Mark Wilson, APA, CFP® and President at MILE Wealth Management LLC, making 401(k) getting even a partial matching contribution is one of the few no-brainers of investing.

 “Change your 401(k) contribution amount to 3% or 5% and commit to this for three months,” said Wilson.
 From his experience, few people ever notice the difference.
-“Most will be surprised at how easy it is to start accumulating.
-Free money and early compounding make a big difference.”

 If you have a dual income household and share finances with your partner, you’ve got room to maneuver.
 Christopher R. Wells, CFP® and founder of Flourish Financial Planning, starts by figuring out which spouse’s plan has a better match.
 “I maximize that contribution,” said Wells.